difiore/Intro_to_R_Reader/_book/02_Workflow.md

 Of course, the outputs in this book are pretty much the same - the technology I'm using to publish this isn't quite that advanced, yet.

 We don't need to get too far into the mechanics of this package - if you load the tidyverse, any new dataframes you make will be converted into tibbles by default.
-If you want to force any old dataframe into this format, use ```as.tibble()```; if you need the basic dataframe, use ```as.data.frame()```.
+If you want to force a dataframe into this format, use ```as.tibble()```; if you need the basic dataframe, use ```as.data.frame()```.

 #### Subsetting Data